Servebolt/servebolt-optimizer/Readme.txt

 If you're a Servebolt client, please reach out to our Support Team and we'll be happy to help you out there.
 Alternatively, you can create a support forum request [here](https://wordpress.org/support/plugin/servebolt-optimizer/).

 == Changelog ==

+= 3.6.1 =
+* Added configurable Vary headers controls for Accelerated Domains on Cache -> Cache Settings page.
+* Updated the Vary headers options UI to display each option on separate rows with a "New in 3.6.1" label.

 = 3.5.59 =
 * Bugfix: clear-site-data header should now always be sent no matter the browser type